sikopet/blog/posts/shell-completion.md

     host login.example.org
     host bigserver.example.net

-If you have ssh keys deployed one the remote hosts, try out:
+If you have ssh keys deployed on the remote hosts, try out:

     scp bigserver.example.net:[TAB]